alicerunsonfedora/puzzlekit/Sources/PuzzleKit/PuzzleKit.docc/Puzzles/PKTaijiPuzzle.md

 # ``PuzzleKit/PKTaijiPuzzle``

 @Metadata {
-    @TitleHeading("Puzzle")
     @PageImage(purpose: card, source: "puzzle-taiji") }

 ## Overview

 This structure is used to create, edit, and check Taiji puzzles.

-> Note: For more information on how Taiji puzzles operate, refer to <doc:Taiji>.
+For more information on how Taiji puzzles operate, refer to <doc:Taiji>.

+### Initializing puzzles

 Creating a puzzle can be accomplished by initializing with a size: